 to leave the name blank.
 This allows you to connect to the command prompt on a remote UNIX

-host.y
+host.y to

-to discard it; you are then returned to the menu.To edit a Remote Database entry, select option 2 from the Remote Databases menu.
+save the entry, or n to discard it; you are then returned to the menu.To edit a Remote Database entry, select option 2 from the Remote Databases menu.

 To delete a Remote Database entry, select option 3 from the Remote Databases menu.